r0hankrishnan/carmax/README.md

 Structured walkthroughs of the [data exploration](./eda/exploration.ipynb) and [visualization](./eda/visualization.ipynb) can be found in the `eda` folder.

 ## Modeling
+In terms of modeling, I decided to only try a few models.
+I experimented with a pcr using only quanititative variables, random forest and factor analysis of mixed data with quantitative and categorical variables, and a lasso model with only quantitative variables.

+Overall, none of the models performed very well.
+Interestingly, some of the models returned errors close to 15%, meaning that an inverse model would have performed quite well.
+These results indicate that there is some fundamental error occuring in the modeling process.
+Due to time constraints, I decided to focus on visualization, exploration, and dashboarding.

 ## Conclusions
+My main goals with this project was to focus on exploration and business inference.
+Using python, I explored and visualized the carmax data to identify trends in vehicle types and across regions.
+Below are some pictures of my final dashboard.

 ## Dashboarding